|Nutrition Facts (per serving)|

 This oven-dried apple recipe has few steps but requires almost a full day.
 Plan ahead because you need to be around to check on the progress.

 8 quarts water

 Prepare the Fruit

-In a nonreactive bowl, mix water and vinegar (or lemon juice).
+In a nonreactive bowl, mix together the water and vinegar.

-Use a vegetable peeler to remove the skin off the apples.
+Use a vegetable peeler to peel the apples.

-Core apples with an apple corer or slice each apple into quarters.
-Cut off tough center of each piece.
+Core the apples with an apple corer.
+Alternatively, slice each apple into quarters and cut off the tough center of each piece.

-Using a sharp knife, cut apples into 1/4-inch-thick slices.
-As you slice apples, drop pieces into prepared acidulated water to prevent browning.
-Let slices soak while you finish slicing remaining apples.
+Using a sharp knife, cut the apples into 1/4-inch thick crosswise slices.
+Drop the apples into the acidulated water as they're sliced to prevent browning.
+Let the apples soak while you finish slicing the remaining apples.

-Drain apple slices in a colander, letting them sit for 2 to 3 minutes to drain off as much water as possible.
-If apple pieces are too moist, they will steam instead of dry in oven.
-To remove excess moisture, place slices on top of a clean kitchen towel and pat dry with a paper towel.
+Drain the apple slices in a colander, letting them sit for 2 to 3 minutes to drain off as much water as possible (if the apple pieces are too moist, they will steam instead of dry in the oven).
+To remove excess moisture, place the slices on top of a clean kitchen towel and pat dry with paper towels.

-Place cooling racks inside baking sheets and arrange apples on racks so slices are not touching.
+Place cooling racks inside large rimmed baking sheets.
+Arrange the apples on the racks so the slices are not touching.

 After 20 minutes, tear a piece of the fruit in half.
 There should be no visible moisture along the surface of the break.
-If the apple is still soft, return to oven for a bit longer.
-Start with 30 minutes and check for moisture again.
+If the apple is still soft, return to the oven for a bit longer.
+Start with 30 minutes, then check for moisture again.

 - Place dried, cooled apple slices into glass jars, filling each no more than 2/3 full.
 Cover jars and shake a couple of times a day for one week.
-If moisture builds up, redry them.
+If moisture builds up, redry them according to directions above.

-- Once dried apples are conditioned and there's no condensation on the inside of your jar, store in airtight containers away from direct light or heat.
+- Once dried apples are conditioned and there's no condensation on the inside of the jar, store in airtight containers away from direct light or heat.
 It's OK to fill jars completely at this point.